This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Cycling through the departments of procurement, assembly and sales, while looking over my shoulder as I handle the managing,' Steve said, 'As the business expands I will need to free myself from day to day tasks to be able to see the big picture.'

-'That is the aim and able to delegate anyone to help,' Wendy said.
+'That is the aim, with the ability to delegate anyone to help,' Wendy said.

 'So while you are considering the offer, would you like a tour of our team?'
 Steve asked, 'Under the usual process of employment negotiations I have surrendered all my advantages.'